Skip to main content

 The traditional view of testosterone as a purely immunosuppressive agent is an oversimplification.
 A more accurate description, supported by contemporary research, is that of a complex immunomodulator whose effects are context-dependent.
 Testosterone’s influence varies based on its concentration, the local tissue microenvironment, and the activation state of the immune cells.

 Studies show that androgen deficiency, such as in men with Klinefelter’s syndrome, is associated with enhanced cellular and humoral immunity, including higher levels of immunoglobulins (IgA, IgG, IgM) and increased numbers of CD4+ T-helper cells.
-The introduction of in these individuals leads to a significant normalization of these parameters, decreasing circulating immunoglobulins and reducing the CD4+/CD8+ ratio.
+The introduction of testosterone replacement therapy in these individuals leads to a significant normalization of these parameters, decreasing circulating immunoglobulins and reducing the CD4+/CD8+ ratio.
 This demonstrates a powerful regulatory effect.

 At the cellular level, testosterone appears to selectively regulate T-cell subsets.
 It can promote a shift away from a pro-inflammatory Th1-dominated response towards a more regulated state.
 Some evidence suggests testosterone may directly act on CD4+ T-cells to increase the production of the anti-inflammatory cytokine Interleukin-10 (IL-10).